graceobazee/Friendly-App/README.md

 - **Lifestyle:** Managing family, work, and personal growth
 - **Pain Points:** Limited time to connect with family and friends
 - **Goals:** Maintain personal and professional relationships without stress
-- **How Friendly Helps:** Scheduled reminders, low-pressure message suggestions, private memory sharing
+- **How Friendly Helps:** Cadre-based prioritization ensures family (inner circle) gets top attention; scheduled reminders for professional contacts at appropriate intervals; low-pressure message suggestions; private memory sharing with selected cadres

 ---

 ## Key Features

+### 1. Cadres of Connection
+Users can categorize contacts into defined tiers of closeness, ensuring notifications are meaningful and contextually appropriate:

+- **Inner Circle** – People you talk to most often; daily/weekly contact (family, best friends, partner)
+- **Close Friends** – Personal relationships but not everyday communication
+- **Friends** – General social group with regular but less frequent interaction
+- **Acquaintances** – Friendly contacts with low engagement expectations
+- **Professional / Need-to-Have** – Networking or collaboration contacts (colleagues, clients, business partners)
+- **Must Contact Occasionally** – People you want to keep in touch with every few months (mentors, role models, distant friends, former colleagues)

+Each cadre defines how frequently the app nudges you to connect.
+For example, you won't get a notification to call a carpenter you worked with 2 years ago when you should be checking in with your best friend.
+The app intelligently prioritizes based on your defined relationships.

+### 2. Contact Reminders
-1. **Contact Reminders:** Custom or automatic nudges for check-ins.
+Custom or automatic nudges for check-ins, informed by cadre settings and interaction history.

+### 3. Message Suggestions
-2. **Message Suggestions:** Optional pre-written messages for smooth reconnecting.
+Optional pre-written messages for smooth reconnecting, tailored to the relationship tier.

+### 4. Moments
-3. **Moments:** Private, low-pressure feed for sharing thoughts, images, or updates.
+Private, low-pressure feed for sharing thoughts, images, or updates with selected cadres.

+### 5. Smart Suggestions
-4. **Smart Suggestions:** Learn from patterns to recommend when and whom to contact.
+Learn from patterns to recommend when and whom to contact, respecting cadre boundaries.

+### 6. Privacy & Control
-5. **Privacy & Control:** All data is private; opt-in notifications only.
+All data is private; opt-in notifications only.
+You control who belongs in which cadre.

 ---